 Recycled dirt’ makes East End park bloomin’ lovely for spring

-GREEN waste from people’s gardens is being used in London’s East End to help prepare a recreation park to bloom in the spring.
-Households took grass clippings and flower cuttings to the council’s depot at Blackwall to be recycled
+GREEN waste from people’s gardens is being used in London’s inner city East End to help prepare a recreation ground to bloom in the spring.
+Households have been encouraged to take grass clippings and flower cuttings to the council’s depot for recycling

 GREEN waste from people's gardens is being used in London's inner city East End to help prepare a recreation ground to bloom in the spring.